Concordium/concordium-node-sdk-js/README.md

 ```
 yarn build
 ```
+Note that you must have [wasm-pack](https://rustwasm.github.io/wasm-pack/) installed to build the project.

 ## Publishing a release
 Before publishing a new release it is essential that it has been built first.
 So make sure that